sant11h/RetailManager/README.md

 - RMDesktopUI is the WPF user interface project.

 ## NuGet Packages
+- Dapper for the Data Access to SQLite,
+- Swashbuckle - Swagger for the API documentation,
-- Caliburn.Micro (MVVM User Interface in WPF)
+- Caliburn.Micro for MVVM User Interface in WPF.
-- Dapper (Data Access to SQLite)